Are mobile apps like Foursquare the golden fleece for marketers?

-I heard a story today about how some of the new smart phone applications that allow you to broadcast your location to others using the app (like foursquare) makes users a little nervous and markers salivate.
+I heard a story today about how some of the new smart mobile apps allow you to broadcast your location to others while using the app (like Foursquare) makes users a little nervous and markers salivate.

 First of all, we need to all get used to the idea that more and more of personal information is public knowledge.
 I would be less concerned that Starbucks knows you are near by than a quarter of the drivel that is voluntarily posted on Facebook.